matestack/matestack-docs/app/markdown/guides/add_ui_sugar.md

-On the previous guides we learned, how to implement dynamic pages and apps in pure Ruby. basemate wants to cover the basic dynamic behaviour of your Web-App with minimum complexity.
+On the previous guides we learned, how to implement dynamic pages and apps in pure Ruby.
+Basemate wants to cover the basic dynamic behaviour of your Web-App with minimum complexity.
 You should be able to add custom UI Goodies on top of this solid structure though.
 To give you maximum flexibility, you can use classic JavaScript for that.